AUTOBAHN(S) OF GERMANY 🇩🇪

 Over the years there have been countless efforts to the sensitive subject of introducing a speed limit for the German freeways.
 So far all efforts have ended without result since politicians fear loosing votes and the support of the powerful car lobby in Germany.

-DERESTRICTED STRETCHES ON THE GERMAN AUTOBAHN
+DERESTRICTED AREAS ON THE AUTOBAHN IN GERMANY

-As for now derestricted stretches still exist and are marked with the “end of all speed bans” sign, which is a white round sign with four thin lines crossing over it.
+For now derestricted stretches still exist and are marked with the “end of all speed bans” sign, which is a white round sign with four thin lines crossing over it.

 Endless debates in online forums worldwide have tackled the issue of when and where to drive the German autobahn and reading through those endless comments makes one thing very clear - the question is not easy answered.